Aesica/herocreator/readme.md

 Text descriptions and graphics are Copyright ©2009 Cryptic Studios, Inc. and are used as per their terms of service.

-Lexia Font is Copyright ©2004 Keith Bates and is used in accordance with the license.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.